starling021/rat-n/README.md

 ***

-# Mouse CLI
+# Mouse (MPL) CLI

-    INFO: After a session is established, we can execute commands on that device through the Mouse CLI.
+    INFO: After a session is established, we can execute commands on that device through the Mouse (MPL) CLI.
 We can show all available commands by typing "help".

 ## Taking pictures